blurstudio/virtualenvconfig/README.md

 # virtualenvconfig

 Modifies pip for a virtualenv to prefer a custom abi tag.
-This is used to make it easy to install compiled c++ packages like numpy and scipy that work for a given DCC.
+This is used to make it easy to install compiled c++ packages like numpy and scipy that work for a given Digital Content Creation software (DCC) like Maya, 3ds Max, Nuke, Houdini, etc.

 ## installing